 Perrelet back in 18th century has used a pendulum in a pocket-watch case and was already a pioneer of this mechanism.
 Leroy's limited 6 pieces wrist-watch was also a side-winding, pendulum alike mechanism .
 Nothing new under the sun, but fine tuned and made it work in a small rectangular case was Perpetual Watch Company.

 On 12th Nov 1931 William Lawrence Royall from the US transfers his patent US149139 to Perpetual Watch Co. marking the partnership of Max Reiner, Wiliam Lawrence and Emil Frey.
 The fruit of their partnership is this early automatic watch 'Perpetual' with a left winding crown.

-Glycine fought hard during the early automatic quest and got its rightful place within the first 3 mass produced self-winding watches.
+Glycine fought hard during the early automatic quest and got its rightful place within the pioneers of self-winding watches.
 This particular model though is a later model from 1939.
 The model which was presented at New York's World Fair hermetic, shock and water resistant.Patent: CH149138

 Incabloc shock protection was initially developed in 1929 in a more primitive form and took the shape of what we know now in 1935.
 Looking back in horology, Breguet used pare-chute system as shock protection in 18th century, so it's again a diversion from pocket-watches to wrist-watches .

 In 1926, the famous "Harwood", the first industrially produced automatic wrist watch, leaves the factory of Blancpain, in Villeret.
 The movement for this watch was to be produced in small quantities for the French market.
 This is a 9k gold ( rose gold ) cased Harwood.
 Thanks to its British case-maker, it has city and date hallmarks.
 It's from 1928, London, cased by John Stockwell.
 Patent: CH106583